LINQ Max Method in C#

 Example to Understand How to use LINQ Max Method with Predicate in C#

-Let us see an example to Understand How to use LINQ Max Method with Predicate in C# using both Method and Query Syntax.
-Instead of using the Where Extension method to filter the data, we can also use the other overloaded version of the Max method which takes a Predicate as a parameter and using the predicate, we can write the logic to filter the data.
-In the below example, within the Max Method, we are using a Predicate and we are providing the condition whether the number is less than 50 or not.
-If the number is less than 50, then we are returning that number else we return 0.
-The following example will return the largest number which is less than 50.
+Let us see an example of using the LINQ Max Method with Predicate in C# using both Method and Query Syntax.
+Instead of using the Where Extension method to filter the data, we can also use the other overloaded version of the Max method, which takes a Predicate as a parameter, and using the predicate, we can write the logic to filter the data.
+In the example below, within the Max Method, we use a Predicate and provide the condition whether the number is less than 50.
+If the number is less than 50, then we return that number; else, we return 0.
+The following example will return the largest number, less than 50.

 using System;